DaveBenham/VenomModules/README.md

 There are two independent sections, each capable of splitting one input into four outputs.
 If the bottom input is not patched, then the two sections are merged, thus allowing the top input to be split into up to eight outputs.

 By default all outputs are monophonic.
 Each output port has its own context menu option where you can specify any number of output channels between 1 and 16.
+There is also a module level context menu to reset all outputs to monophonic.

 A glowing red LED next to an input port indicates there is at least one polyphonic input channel that could not be split into one of the outputs.